almatched/cat-gallery/README.md

 - [x] Restrict uploads to specific users
 - [ ] Reset all env keys and provide different keys for dev and for prod
 - [ ] Delete images from uloadthing, not only from postgres
+- [ ] Fix the page layout for images of different resolutions
 - [ ] Fix ids on sonner
-- [ ] Check if shadui modal is better than current one
 - [ ] Handle runtime errors, like "image not found"
-- [ ] Fix the page layout for images of different resolutions
 - [ ] "Selecting" images on the gallery page (Zustand recommended by Theo)
 - [ ] "infinite scroll", lazy loading
 - [ ] Folders/albums